jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 - **Tactics to Limit Participation:**
-  - Elections were hotly contested, and white Southerners, seeking to “redeem” the region from Republican rule, engaged in both legal and extralegal efforts to limit the political influence of freedmen. + In the early 1870s, both in the South and in the border states, districts were gerrymandered, precincts reorganized, and polling places closed to hinder Black political participation. + Organizations such as the Ku Klux Klan mounted violent campaigns against Blacks who sought to vote or hold office, as well as their white Republican allies.
+  - Elections were hotly contested, and white Southerners, seeking to “redeem” the region from Republican rule, engaged in both legal and extralegal efforts to limit the political influence of freedmen.
+  - In the early 1870s, both in the South and in the border states:
+    - districts were gerrymandered
+    - precincts reorganized
+    - polling places closed to hinder Black political participation.
+  - Organizations such as the **Ku Klux Klan** mounted violent campaigns against Blacks who sought to vote or hold office, as well as their white Republican allies.

 ## Enforcement & KKK Acts

+- **The Enforcements Acts:**
+  - Between 1870 and 1871 Congress passed the Enforcement Acts –
+    **criminal codes that protected blacks’ right to vote, hold office, serve on juries, and receive equal protection of laws**.
+    - If the states failed to act, the laws allowed the federal government to intervene
 - **Enforcement Act of 1870:**
-  - In May 1870, stretching the limits of its constitutional powers, Congress passed an Enforcement Act that made **interference with voting a federal offense, punishable in federal courts**. + Federal courts were presumed to be more reliable than state courts.
+  - In May 1870, stretching the limits of its constitutional powers, Congress passed an **Enforcement Act** that made *interference with voting a federal offense, punishable in federal courts*.
+    - Federal courts were presumed to be more reliable than state courts.
 - **Ku Klux Klan Act:**
   - It also passed the Ku Klux Klan Act, which, among its provisions, authorized the president to **deploy the army to protect the electoral process**.
+  - Ku Klux Klan members were murdering many blacks and some whites because they voted, held office, or were involved with schools

 ## Losing enthusiasm